rexshijaku/sql-to-ci-builder/README.md

 # Yazan - SQLToCIBuilder
-Adavanced SQL to Codeigniter Query Builder Converter written in PHP
+SQL to Codeigniter Query Builder, A Converter written in PHP

 ### Features
 - Converts SQL Queries to Codeigniter Query Builder.